vpq5kd/minuit1/README.md

 Team member names and computing IDs: Sophia Spaner (VPQ5KD)

 -----
 **Disclaimer:** Rather than put a chatGPT credit in each of my files, I am putting one in the README.
-Like other assignments, I used chatGPT to aid in both the development of this work and in my understanding of the assignment.
+Like other assignments, I used chatGPT to aid in both the development of this work and in my understanding of this assignment.
 I am able to explain any part of my code if needed.

 Exercise 2 comments:
 --